Mclmadden/CB68/Week_4.md

 Look into methods to overwrite the `imshow` axes to center the angular offset at the outflow center coordinates.

-`extent` parameter of `imshow` basing arguments off of pixel/index? --> not behaving as expected
+`extent` parameter of `imshow` basing arguments off of pixel coordinates? --> not behaving as expected

 ### Tuesday 2/14